 Common allergy symptoms include sneezing, nasal stuffiness, runny nose, itchy and watery eyes, and post-nasal drainage.

 The most common spring allergens are tree pollens, grass pollens, and mold.
+Summer allergens are often caused by grasses.
+Fall allergies are usually triggered by ragweed and pigweed.
+Mold and dust are common winter allergens.

 Allergies primarily affect the nose and eyes.
 Itching of the nose and eyes can occur with allergies but not coronavirus.
 The post-nasal drainage from allergies may lead to a mild cough but not shortness of breath.
 Allergies may cause tiredness but not body aches or ill-feeling.